Baked Buzzards Bay Scallops

 • Optional: lemon juice

-Set an oven rack in the upper third of the oven and preheat to 400°.
+Set an oven rack in the upper third of the oven and preheat to 400.
 Find a casserole just large enough to hold your scallops.
 Add the garlic, butter and wine to the dish and place it in the oven until the butter melts.
 I like to let the garlic sit in the butter for a while before adding the scallops.

 Remove the dish from the oven and add the scallops.
 Toss the scallops gently until they’re evenly coated.

 Get ready for swooning.
 Soooo good.
 I served the scallops with broccoli rabe – a bit too much of a bitter contrast to the sweet scallops.
-Next time I’ll select a different green vegetable, maybe regular broccoli.
+Next time I’ll select a different green vegetable, maybe asparagus.
 I also bought some cheese-filled tortellini because they were on sale.
 After cooking and draining them, I tossed them in a little olive oil, butter and black pepper.

 Original recipe: Bea Conner’s Lightly Baked Scallops, Saveur